 This guide shows you how to set up your development environment and try out an ARCore sample app.

-- A USB cable to connect your phone to your development machine
+A USB cable to connect your device to your development machine

 Get the ARCore SDK for Unity

 - Download ARCore SDK for Unity 1.22.0 or later.

 Create a new project and import the SDK

 Open Unity and create a new 3D project.

 Unity 2019 only: Select Window > Package Manager and install the following packages:

 - Multiplayer HLAPI (required by the CloudAnchors sample)

 - XR Legacy Input Helpers (required by Instant Preview, which uses the

 Select Assets > Import Package > Custom Package.